-The Property Tax Guide is a roadmap to understanding your property tax bill.
+The is a roadmap to understanding your property tax bill.

 Senior exemptions must be filed with the Cherokee County Tax Assessors office by April 1 of the effective year.

 Property tax bills are mailed on or about October 20th each year and payment is due upon receipt.
 Taxes not paid within 60 days of mailing become delinquent (usually on December 20th).
-Delinquent taxes will incur a 10% penalty plus 1% interest per month on any portion thereof, figured on the principal plus the 10% penalty.
-Administrative levy fees incurred will be added to each account.
+Delinquent taxes will incur a 5% penalty every 120 days, plus 1% interest per month on any portion thereof, figured on the principal.
+Administrative levy (FIFA) fees and collection fees incurred will be added to each account.

 If you have not received a tax bill by October 31 or if you are a new property owner and cannot obtain a tax bill from the previous owner, please call our office at (770) 592-6051 or search our website at www.woodstockga.gov.
 Failure to receive a tax bill does not relieve you of the responsibility to make payment by the due date.
 If full payment is not received by the due date, penalties, interest and collection costs will be added.
 Penalties, interest and collection charges shall not be waived, regardless of the reason for the delinquent payment.